phenaproxima/starshot-prototype/README.md

   * The ability to clone content
   * Comparing different versions of content
   * Email notifications when a comment is posted
+  * Logging in with your email address instead of a username
 * Some sample content, so you're not starting from nothing.

 ## How this is different from a distribution